 Of course, complications like Janis hacking Ziggy and Magic letting politicians fuck with time to better their lives look to re-tether us to 2022, which has proven to be the least interesting aspect of the series to date.
 But again; “O Ye of Little Faith” leans on Addison to carry the chemistry in these scenes – and with no Magic providing a guiding hand over the team, it is an important moment in firmly establishing Addison’s place on the team, and adds intrigue to the eventual reveal of why Ben was so eager and willing to fuck that up.

 But mostly, I like “O Ye of Little Faith” because it allows its leads to loosen up and have fun a little bit, at the same time when its asking much deeper questions about faith and its ability to heal, or pondering the inherent goodness (or evil) of man.
 A true Devil’s Snare of an episode, “O Ye of Little Faith” is not a traditionally flawless 42 minutes of TV – but it certainly represents a perfect distillation of this show’s exciting potential, which it is slowly starting to realize.
-It’s an hour that ponders what defines us as human beings, what causes to change and challenge our faith – and also has some cheesy ass Excorcism riffs and Ian saying “e-meow-gencies” while wearing cat ears, a balance few shows have been able to strike consistently, but one this episode finds rather gracefully.
+It’s an hour that ponders what defines us as human beings, what causes to change and challenge our faith – and also has some cheesy ass Excorcism riffs and Ian saying “e-meow-gencies” while wearing cat ears, achieving a balance of tone and character few shows have been able to strike consistently across their lifespans (and fewer have shown flashes so early in their runs).
 Quantum Leap‘s desperately needed a personality boost, and “O Ye of Little Faith” has it in spades, offering a blueprint I am praying to the gods of TV (and beyond) this series embraces moving forward.